broccolijs/broccoli/README.md

 ## Brocfile.js

 A `Brocfile.js` file in the project root contains the build specification.
 It should export a function that returns a tree.
+Note: the Brocfile historically could export a tree/string directly, however this is now deprecated in favor of a function that can receive [options](#options)

 A tree can be any string representing a directory path, like `'app'` or `'src'`.
 Or a tree can be an object conforming to the [Plugin API